To truly uncover what your buyers want and need, your salespeople must be experts in asking open-ended questions.

 Effective open-ended questions also give salespeople greater insight into what motivates prospects, so they can provide more value.

-When Are Open-Ended Questions Most Useful?
+When Are Open-Ended Questions Most Useful in the Sales Process?

 Open-ended questions are an important tool at every stage of the sales process.